grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 - **Happens when**:
   k6 detects a high number of groups in your test script.
 - **What it might indicate**:
-  Most commonly, this alert happens when a test uses a [Group name](/javascript-api/k6/group) to aggregate different HTTP requests or puts the group name in a loop statement.
+  This alert commonly happens when a test uses a [Group name](/javascript-api/k6/group) to aggregate different HTTP requests or puts the group name in a loop statement.
 - **Recommendations**:
   - Use the `name` tag to aggregate URLs.
   - Add [Group names](/javascript-api/k6/group) in your test script.